-The colour and pattern of a suit is the first thing that people notice about a suit, before the style, before the textile types, and before any design features.
-Colour and patterns are therefore paramount when choosing bespoke suits for men.
-Different colours suit different complexions; choose traditional colours that complement your features.
-Bold and bright colours may be great for casual wear, but they are not so good for formal wear.
-Blacks, greys and dark blues are popular choices for mens business suits made bespoke, with some people also favouring browns and dark greens.
+The color and pattern of a suit is the first thing that people notice about a suit, before the style, before the textile types, and before any design features.
+Color and patterns are therefore paramount when choosing bespoke suits for men.
+Different colors suit different complexions; choose traditional colors that complement your features.
+Bold and bright colors may be great for casual wear, but they are not so good for formal wear.
+Blacks, greys and dark blues are popular choices for men’s business suits made bespoke, with some people also favoring browns and dark greens.
 The choice of pattern is also important too.
 Pinstripes, checks and herringbones may work well in some work environments, but not in others.
-Consider your industry carefully and the clothing expectations, before making a final decision on colour and pattern.
+Consider your industry carefully and the clothing expectations, before making a final decision on color and pattern.